 A ductless split air conditioner doesn’t have many of the traditional aspects of an HVAC system.
 It’s much more energy efficient than a window unit, though.
 Ductless split AC units save you a lot of space.
 They are made up of an outdoor condenser and a compact indoor unit that is connected by refrigerant pipes.
 If you choose this type of unit, you will need to run these pipes through a small hole in the exterior wall.

 Window units are a very popular option for garage conversions.
 They come with pros and cons, though.
 They are most likely your least expensive option, and they allow flexibility in case you want to move.
-However, they can increase your energy bills in the hotter months and take away natural light from your living space.
+However, they can be noisy, increase your energy bills in the hotter months, and take away natural light from your living space.

 Other Air-Conditioning Tips: